 3. Complete the Admissions Questions Document

-Please respond to the Admissions Questions and email your responses to Cheryl Altemara.
-This replaces the Statement of Purpose required by the Graduate School.
-Contact Cheryl Altemara at 205.348.4501 or email@example.com for the Admissions Questions document.
+Please respond to the Admissions Questions and upload your responses document into the Supporting Documents section of your online application.
+This item replaces the Statement of Purpose required by the Graduate School.
+Contact Cheryl Altemara at 205.348.4501 or firstname.lastname@example.org for the Admissions Questions.

 4. Provide Two Letters of Recommendation

-Applicants must submit two (2) professional letters of recommendation which can be requested through the “documents manager” section of the online application.
+Applicants must request two (2) professional letters of recommendation which can be requested through your online application.
 One letter must be from your supervisor, the second letter may be from another person within your company or a client.
-For additional information on this step of the application, contact Cheryl Altemara at 205.348.4501 or firstname.lastname@example.org.
+For additional clarification or questions on this step of the application, contact Cheryl Altemara at 205.348.4501 or email@example.com.

 5. Request College Transcripts